-Yes you can take a free 14 day trial.
-The trial gives you the ability to test most of the functionality in Heartcore.
+Yes, you can take a free 14 day trial.
+The trial lets you test most of the functionality in Heartcore.

 How does Umbraco Heartcore compare to other headless products?

-Generally, the main difference between Umbraco Heartcore and the many other headless vendors / options is that Umbraco Heartcore is the experience and feedback that is a result of Umbraco’s long history as an open source CMS.
+Heartcore is built on the experience and feedback that comes from Umbraco's long history as an open source CMS.